NiklasJonsson/gfx/notes.md

 This implements multi-threaded async shader compilation.

-TODO:
+### Bugs

+Notes for bugs found during development.

-1. Sporadic errors in pipeline validation.
+#### Sporadic errors in pipeline validation

-    * Get a breakpoint for successfull compilation without this changed and compare.
+The validation layers complain about a missing OpEntryPoint "main" with the correct shader stage.

+The issue was that the order that you queue doesn't reflect the order that you receive results in.

+Learnings:

 * Turned out the best way to debug was to add some more logs and compare a good run with a bad one.
-    * The issue was that the order that you queue doesn't reflect the order that you receive results in.
+* Threaded systems have (logic) race conditions.
+Who would've thought?
+* Let's look at reworking the blocking creation API to reduce the chance of this issue appearing in other uses of the shader compilation API.

+### TODO

-2. Imgui UI for inspecting the pipeline service:
+1. Debug UI for inspecting the pipeline service:
     1. Compile times
-    2. List all shaders, pipelines etc.
+    2. List all shaders, pipelines etc. Also which shader executed them.
-    3. Table of lights for thread work?
-3. Profiling
+2. Profiling
-4. Cleanup the code
+3. Cleanup the code

 ## Future work